 Agency: Mercy Corps

 This project connects both Syrian refugee youths and Turkish youths to enhance life skills through art.
-The participants of the program will create their own individual paintings.
-They will then decide together which elements to use and will create two murals within the community under the guidance of 2 artists, one Syrian and one Turkish.
-The murals will be painted on the Mercy Corp’s community center as well as another local building in the area.
-The murals will then be put on display to the public and photographs will be shared through local media reports.
+The participants of the program created their own individual paintings.
+They decided together which elements to use and how to create two murals within the community under the guidance of 2 artists, one Syrian and one Turkish.
+The murals were painted on the Mercy Corp’s community center as well as other local buildings in the area.
+The murals were put on display to the public and photographs shared through local media reports.

-The participants will also take part in life skills classes which focus on building self-esteem and community, managing emotions, understanding sex/gender and gender based violence as well as many others.
+The participants also took part in life skills classes which focused on building self-esteem and community, managing emotions, understanding sex/gender and gender based violence as well as many others.

-Through this project Mercy Corp will increase cross-cultural understanding between the refugees and the host-country participants.
-It also allows a medium for children to work out their anxieties, talk about their worries and what is important to them and to express themselves.
+Through this project the groups increased cross-cultural understanding between the refugees and the host-country participants.
+It also allowed a medium for children to work out their anxieties, talk about their worries and what is important to them and to express themselves.

-According to the latest figures 2 million Syrians have fled to Turkey, more than any other country.
-More than 50% of all Syrian refugees are children 1 in 3 being between the ages of 12-18.
+According to the latest figures at the time, 2 million Syrians had fled to Turkey, more than any other country.
+More than 50% of all Syrian refugees are children; 1 in 3 being between the ages of 12-18.